worldsibu/hurley/readme.md

 ### hurl new

 Create a new blockchain network in your computer.
 The first time you execute it, Hurley will check for Hyperledger Fabric's binaries and Container Images.
+It will store the container data holding up the blockchain information in a folder inside `<path>/data`.
+If this folder gets deleted, the blockchain information is gone.
+Hurley daletes this folder on every `hurl new`.
+If you don't want to delete it, run `hurl new --skip-cleanup`.
+It also gets deleted in the `hurl clean` command.

 ```bash
 # New project